Benford's law: what does it say on adversarial images?: Results

-We employed the PGD attack, under $||.||_2-norm$ and $||.||_\infty-norm$, for comparing the maximum separation percentage while using KS test and the KL divergence as it is considered the strongest first-order attack \cite{madry2017towards}.
-The results, presented in Table \ref{tab:ks_x_kl}, indicate that there is a significant increment in the separation percentage when applying the KS test under both of the PGD approaches.
+Here, we compare the KS test to the KL divergence as a procedure to compute deviations between distributions in our method.
+We have chosen the PGD and C\&W attacks, as they are considered the strongest first-order attacks and have deceived most of the defense methods \cite{madry2017towards, carlini2017adversarialdetection}.
+We noticed by the results presented in Table \ref{tab:ks_x_kl} that there is a significant increment in the separation percentage when applying the KS test under any of the considered approaches.

-This analysis suggests that the KS test is more sensitive to the deviations on the first digit distribution because it reaches a higher separation percentage using the same amount of information given for the KL-divergence.
+This analysis suggests that the KS test is more sensitive to the deviations on the first digit distribution because it reaches a higher separation percentage using the same amount of information given for the KL divergence.